 Merge Duplicate Records

-As different users create new customer, vendor, or contact cards over time, or the new records are created automatically during migration, a customer, vendor, or contact may be represented in the system with more than one record.
+As different users create new customer, supplier, or contact cards over time, or the new records are created automatically during migration, a customer, supplier, or contact may be represented in the system with more than one record.
 In this case, you can use the Merge Duplicate page from the card of the record that you want to keep.
 The page gives you an overview of duplicated field values and provides functions to select which values to keep or discard when merging two records into one.

 Only users with the MERGE DUPLICATES permission set can use this functionality.